lzjpaul/incubator-singa/examples/healthcare/application/Kidney_Disease/README.md

     under the License.
 -->

-# Singa for Kidney disease Prediction
+# Singa for Kidney Disease Prediction

-## Kidney disease Prediction Task
+## Kidney Disease Prediction Task

 Kidney disease prediction is an important tool that uses data science and machine learning techniques to predict the likelihood of a patient suffering from Kidney disease.
 The core goal of this technology is to judge whether a patient suffers from kidney disease by analyzing multiple data such as a patient’s medical history, physiological indicators, diagnostic information, treatment options, and socioeconomic factors, so as to take appropriate interventions in advance to provide treatment.